seolub/Nexis_uni_parser/README.md

 ## Potential Issues
 - Please note that there might be some issues with dates formatting and additional work might be needed.
 Different media outlets provide different date formats.
-- Sentiment classification is only available in Spanish at the moment but the code can be changed easily to other languages.
+- Sentiment classification is only available in Spanish at the moment but the code can be easily changed to other languages (check the helper function *get_text_analytics*)